enerrio/frugalchainsaw/README.md

 * `run_eval.py`: Evaluate the model on the test set
 * `run_infer.py`: Run inference on the test set and save predictions to disk

-Finally, there is also `entry_point.py` that is used as a single point of entry for the above scripts in order to enforce `jaxtyping`.
+Finally, there is also `entry_point.py` that is used as a single point of entry for the all the above scripts in order to enforce `jaxtyping`.

 ## Training
 ---